Soro82/horse-riding/README.md

 ## Credits

+### Content

 * The code to make the social media links was taken from the CI Love Running project.
-* The images were downloaded from Pexels.
-* I used www.resizepixel.com to reduce the size of my images.
-* The images were converted from jpg to webp using www.pixelied.com.
 * The paragraph about show jumping was copied from www.horseandhound.co.uk.
 * The paragraph about cross country horse riding was copied from www.wikipedia.com.
 * The paragraph about hacking was copied from www.horseandhound.co.uk.
 * The paragraph about dressage was copied from www.horsesportireland.com.

+### Media

+* The images were downloaded from Pexels.
+* I used www.resizepixel.com to reduce the size of my images.
+* The images were converted from jpg to webp using www.pixelied.com.

+### Acknowledgments

 * I used www.w3schools.com to learn how to use Flexbox in CSS.
 * I got help with my first readme file from www.github.com/kera-cudmore/readme-examples and the Love Running readme file on the Code Institute LMS.